Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Hotels I like for families with teens in Rome are:

-Otivm Hotel, 4 star hotel – lovely, boutique style hotel with a fantastic rooftop terrace, perfect for easy aperitivo with a view that will make them look up from there phone!
+Martis Palace, 4 star hotel – beautiful, boutique style hotel with a fantastic rooftop terrace, perfect for easy aperitivo with a view that will make them look up from their phone!

 Hotel Kolbe, 4 star hotel – nice, modern hotel in stellar location close to the Forum and the Colosseum